MagicCube/limotion/README.md

 # limotion
-Limotion is a cloud-ready IoT platform, which allow IoT sensors upload data and make further analysis.
+Limotion is a cloud-ready IoT platform, which allow IoT sensors to upload data and make further analysis.

 ## Documents
 * [Database Design](doc/db-design.md)